 - If you’ll be staying in Split for a few days, you might be interested in the Split Card, which gives you free entry to certain museums and galleries, and reduced rates to others.
 Back in 2014, guests staying in Split for 3 days or more could pick up the Split Card for free, but as of 2016, there is a fee to purchase the card.
 The link above details the current cost, as well as the participating museums and businesses.

 - Would you like more ideas as you plan your Croatian holiday?
-This link contains an index of all my posts from Croatia.
+My Croatia guide offers more details, including a round-up of all my posts from Croatia.